csc-training/elements-of-hpc/parallel-computing-technical/cpu_vs_gpu.md

 3D graphics.
 Special video processors were used already in 1970s, but the modern GPU can be said to be born in 1990s.
 Sony introduced the term graphics processing unit in 1994 in the Sony Playstation, and during the end of the decade GPUs started to appear in the PC world.
-In the early 2000's started the first experiments in using GPUs for scientific computing, and as some GPUs started to include features targeting also high-performance computing, the term GPGPU (General Purpose Graphics Processing Unit) was coined.
-Today one uses mostly only the term GPU also in high-performance computing.
+In the early 2000's the first experiments in using GPUs for scientific computing began, and as some GPUs started to include features targeting also high-performance computing, the term GPGPU (General Purpose Graphics Processing Unit) was coined.
+Today one uses mostly only the term GPU in high-performance computing.

 When comparing a CPU to a GPU one word can describe the differences:
 **complexity**.
 Below is a schematic representation of a CPU and a GPU side